MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAutoAttendantMenu.md

 ### -------------------------- Example 1 --------------------------
 ```
 $menuPrompt = New-CsAutoAttendantPrompt -TextToSpeechPrompt "To reach your party by name, enter it now, followed by the pound sign."
-$menu = New-CsAutoAttendantMenu -Name "Default Menu" -Prompts @($menuPrompt) -EnableDialByName
+$menu = New-CsAutoAttendantMenu -Name "Default Menu" -Prompts @($menuPrompt) -EnableDialByName -DirectorySearchMethod ByExtension
 ```

-This example creates a new menu that allows the caller to reach a target by name.
+This example creates a new menu that allows the caller to reach a target by name, and also defines the Directory Search Method to Dial By Extension.

 ### -------------------------- Example 2 --------------------------
 ```
 $menuOptionZero = New-CsAutoAttendantMenuOption -Action TransferCallToOperator -DtmfResponse Tone0
 $menuPrompt = New-CsAutoAttendantPrompt -TextToSpeechPrompt "To reach your party by name, enter it now, followed by the pound sign.
 For operator, press zero."
-$menu = New-CsAutoAttendantMenu -Name "Default Menu" -Prompts @($menuPrompt) -MenuOptions @($menuOptionZero) -EnableDialByName
+$menu = New-CsAutoAttendantMenu -Name "Default Menu" -Prompts @($menuPrompt) -MenuOptions @($menuOptionZero) -EnableDialByName -DirectorySearchMethod ByName
 ```

-This example creates a new menu that allows the caller to reach a target by name or the operator by pressing the 0 key.
+This example creates a new menu that allows the caller to reach a target by name or the operator by pressing the 0 key, and also defines the Directory Search Method to Dial By Name.

 ## PARAMETERS